 You’ll often find the best hotel prices on booking.com.
 Book hotels in advance that have free cancellation!
 You can also find awesome value on apartments on Airbnb (book places with consistently good reviews).
 If you’ve never Airbnb before, sign up here for a $40 credit off your first stay!
 Just be sure to book places with consistently good reviews.

 Play the credit card points game and use bonus point sign ups for free plane tickets!
 One of the most popular cards among travel hackers is the Chase Sapphire Reserve.
 This card also includes complimentary priority pass lounge access with free food, drinks and wifi.
 The annual fee seems steep at $450, but it includes $300 in travel credits.
 The 50,000 bonus point sign up is good for $750 in travel credit, sometimes enough for a free plane ticket from the United States to Greece!

 If you don’t travel very frequently, the Delta Skymiles American Express Gold Card is free the first year and just $95 each year after.
 They give a 40,000 point bonus after you charge just $1,000, so this is a great card.
 You’ll typically need around 60,000+ miles for a free flight to Greece, but you can earn these miles with everyday purchases.
 There are other perks to having the Delta SkyMiles AMEX Gold Card, like free checked bags on Delta flights.

 Need tips on maximizing credit card bonuses for free flights?
 Get in touch!

 Planning to visit Greece and have questions?

-Read my article on 5 Tips for Visiting Athens in 2018.
 If you need help planning your itinerary, email me at firstname.lastname@example.org or call me at 1-857-919-9327.
-As a dual Greek and American citizen, I’m knowledgeable on travel in Greece, as well as the needs of English speaking travelers.
+As a dual Greek and American citizen, I’m knowledgeable about travel in Greece, as well as the needs of English speaking travelers.
+I also recommend reading my article on 5 Tips for Visiting Athens in 2018.